Last Updated on January 22, 2023

-The rod of the pact keeper is a Warlock-only magic item and provides a great way for Warlocks to gain the ability to cast an additional spell once a day.
+The rod of the pact keeper is a Warlock-only magic item (here are the best magic items for Warlocks) and provides a great way for Warlocks to gain the ability to cast an additional spell once a day.
 Regaining spell slots is an especially valuable ability compared to any other class with spell slots, but it isn’t world-shattering.

 It provides an edge and combined with the bonus to attack rolls and saving throw DCs the rod of the pact keeper is an obvious choice for attunement if you have a spare slot.